-One of the most practical products is a smart home security system.
-The basic options are usually just cameras you can access remotely and an alarm that can be set from your phone.
-You can upgrade it by adding smart locks.
-This is incredibly useful if your kids get home from school before you, or if you need to let a repairman in.
-With the remote access cameras, the latter ceases to be a worry at all.
+One of the most practical and widely-used products is a smart home security system.
+These will typically include cameras you can access remotely and an alarm system that can be set from your phone.
+You can upgrade your system by adding smart locks as well, which are incredibly useful if your kids get home from school before you, or if you need to let a repairman in, you can do that from your phone.

 Another big draw to smart home automation is sustainability.
 It’s always a good time to start thinking green, and smart home can help!
 Sure, you could leave your A/C on all day, but that’s draining on the environment, your wallet, and the life of your unit.
-With a smart thermostat, you could tell your unit to shut down while the house is empty and start cooling down when you leave the office.
-That way, you’re saving 8 hours of wasted electricity without sacrificing comfort.
+With a smart thermostat, you could tell your unit to shut down while the house is empty and start cooling down when you leave the office, saving 8 hours of wasted electricity without sacrificing comfort.

-Sustainability and security come together with lighting control.
-Of course, ensuring that all your lights are off is great for your electricity usage, but it has other applications.
+Sustainability and security come together with smart home lighting.
+Ensuring that all your lights are off is obviously great for your electricity usage, but it has other applications.
 If you live alone or often come home to an empty house, being greeted by a dark, unlit home can be frightening!
 And not just around Halloween.

-With the right equipment, you could have your lights switch on, as it detects your smartphone coming up the driveway.
-At the lower-tech end, you could even just use the phone to turn them on from the car.
+With the right equipment, you could have your lights switched on, as it detects your smartphone coming up the driveway.

 Wireless Home Automation

 It’s more difficult for signals to travel to and from hard-wired devices in larger dwellings with multiple rooms and stories.
-This is because of signals growing weaker and the resulting inconsistent performance from the connected equipment.
+This is because signals grow weaker the further they travel, resulting in inconsistent performance from the connected equipment.
 In cases like this, homeowners typically opt for a wireless home automation system.

 How Does Wireless Home Automation Work?